-- 10a) Our neighbourhoods receive better services - 10b) Our people engage and participate more in their communities - 10c) Our people have access to high quality community facilities - 10d) Our people have access to a range of travel networks
+- 10b) Our people engage and participate more in their communities - 10c) Our people have access to high quality community facilities - 10d) Our people have access to a range of travel networks

-Dundee City Council's Top delivery targets and actions in this outcome

-Targets

-Measure Baseline Target 2017

-Percentage of residents satisfied with access to local services: Community Regeneration Areas and

-the rest of Dundee 81% 85%

-85% 85%

-Percentage of residents satisfied with the quality of local services: Community Regeneration Areas and

-the rest of Dundee 97% 97%
+Dundee City Council's Top delivery targets and actions in this outcome Targets Baseline Target 2017 Percentage of residents satisfied with access to local services: Community Regeneration Areas and 81% 85% the rest of Dundee 85% 85% Percentage of residents satisfied with the quality of local services: Community Regeneration Areas and 97% 97% the rest of Dundee 97% 97% Percentage of residents satisfied with the quality of

-97% 97%

-Percentage of residents satisfied with the quality of their local community centre and library: Community

-Regeneration Areas and the rest of Dundee.
-99% 99%

-99% 99%

-Action / Project Accountable officer Deadline + - Improve public transport through introducing bus - priority measures.
-Dir City Development Dec 2016 + Produce a plan to deploy Demand Responsive Transport to aid accessible transport for social inclusion.
-Dir City Development Dec 2012 + • Meet Green Flag criteria for all city and neighbourhood parks and open spaces Dir Environment Dec 2016 Review the possibilities for co locating services between health services and the Council in community regeneration areas i.e. building on Whitfield model.
-Chief Executive April 2013 • Increase awareness of volunteer opportunities and level of volunteering in local communities.
-Dir Leisure & Communities Dec 2013 • Develop local community centres and libraries as local public service contact points and provide facilities to combat digital exclusion.
+Top Actions / Deliverable Projects Action / Project Accountable officer Deadline Improve public transport through introducing bus priority measures.
+Dir City Development Dec 2016 Produce a plan to deploy Demand Responsive Transport to aid accessible transport for social inclusion.
+Dir City Development Dec 2012 Meet Green Flag criteria for all city and neighbourhood parks and open spaces Dir Environment Dec 2016 Review the possibilities for co locating services between health services and the Council in community regeneration areas i.e. building on Whitfield model.
+Chief Executive April 2013 Increase awareness of volunteer opportunities and level of volunteering in local communities.
+Dir Leisure & Communities Dec 2013 Develop local community centres and libraries as local public service contact points and provide facilities to combat digital exclusion.
 Dir Leisure & Communities Dec 2016